 Analisa is an analytics app that helps track your account performance on social media apps like Instagram and TikTok.
 It has features such as content and influencer optimization, profile analysis, and follower demographics.

-This list won’t be complete if we don’t mention Exolyt.
+But my favorite tool for keeping up with TikTok trends is Exolyt.
 This analytics tool was created with TikTok in mind.
 It’s designed to help you monitor the progress of your videos.

 With Exolyt, you can compare two TikTok profiles to determine which is bigger and has more follower engagement.
 You can also compare total views and total followers.
 The amazing thing about Exolyt is that you can track your progress daily.